icaros-usc/pyribs/examples/README.md

 [Examples](https://docs.pyribs.org/en/stable/examples.html) page in the documentation.
 To run these other examples locally, install some additional dependencies with `pip install ribs[examples]` or `pip install -e .[examples]`.

+Finally, `tools` contains tools for making the examples, such as a script for training an MNIST classifier.